11:00 a.m.–12:30 p.m. ET

 Developed by the Council Leadership Team

 Discover how cities across the U.S. are leveraging the U.S. DOT SMART Grants to drive innovation in transportation.
-Using the engaging Pecha Kucha format (20 slides, 20 seconds each), five presenters, including Portland, OR; Minneapolis, MN and Seattle, WA; and Nashville, TN will share lessons learned, including insights on LiDAR technology and near-miss crash analysis.
+Using the engaging Pecha Kucha format (20 slides, 20 seconds each), five presenters —from Portland, OR; Minneapolis, MN; Seattle, WA; and Nashville, TN —will share lessons learned, including insights on LiDAR technology and near-miss crash analysis.
 Gain valuable perspectives on how these projects are advancing safer, smarter, and more connected communities.

 Learning Objectives